vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

 Toolkit Standards
 ====================

-The toolkit has standard names for observation types and meta data.
+The toolkit has standard names for observation types and metadata.
 Here these standards are presented and described.

 .. list-table:: Standard observation types